skooner-k8s/skooner/README.md

 back to [Table of Contents](#table_of_contents)

 <a name="oidc"></a>
-## Running k8dash with OpenId Connect (oidc)
+## Running skooner with OpenId Connect (oidc)
-k8dash makes using OpenId Connect for authentication easy.
+skooner makes using OpenId Connect for authentication easy.
 Assuming your cluster is configured to use OIDC, all you need to do is create a secret containing your credentials and run the [kubernetes-k8dash-oidc.yaml](https://raw.githubusercontent.com/indeedeng/k8dash/master/kubernetes-k8dash-oidc.yaml) config.

 To learn more about configuring a cluster for OIDC, check out these great links
 + [https://kubernetes.io/docs/reference/access-authn-authz/authentication/](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)